GrgoMariani/CABPP/README.md

 Macros are included in the common folder headers.

 ## TODO;
 I need to implement some more explanations here.
+In short this is a framework with makefile for building modules which it can handle.

 ## LICENSE:
 GPLv3